shiiirro/sorting-audiovisualizer/README.md

 # Sorting Audio-Visualizer using React

-A relatively simple starting project to learn React and Javascript that dynamically visualizes popular sorting algorithms with programmically generated sounds.
+A relatively simple starting project to learn native React and Javascript that dynamically visualizes popular sorting algorithms with programmically generated sounds.

 See a online version at [https://shiiirro.github.io/sorting-audiovisualizer](https://shiiirro.github.io/sorting-audiovisualizer/)